How to Source Products in China: A Step-by-Step Guide for Beginners

 You found your first product.

-Check on my post about Why You STILL Need to order a Sample (Even If You’re Physically in China)
+Check on my post about Why You STILL Need to order a Sample (Even If You’re in China)

-Step 9: Start With the Bare-Bones, No-Risk Inventory Strategy
+Step 9: Start With Small Inventory

 For tiny budgets: